 Tree Preservation Orders

-A tree is protected if it is covered by a Tree Preservation Order (TPO), or if it is located within a Conservation Area.
-TPOs are made by Mole Valley District Council (MVDC) under the guidance of the Planning Tree Officer.
+A tree is protected if it is covered by a Tree Preservation Order (TPO), which is made by Mole Valley District Council (MVDC), or if it is located within a Conservation Area.

-In the majority of cases, TPOs are made in relation to development where it has been clearly demonstrated that trees of public amenity significance are under threat of damage or removal.
-Private amenity screening is not usually a consideration for a TPO, since the preservation orders are designed to provide the Council with an element of control only, and may not necessarily stop the loss of some trees.
+In the majority of cases, TPOs are made where it has been clearly demonstrated that trees of public amenity significance are under threat of damage or removal.
+Private amenity screening is not usually a consideration for a TPO, since the preservation orders are designed to provide MVDC with an element of control only, and may not necessarily stop the loss of some trees.
 In addition, protection cannot prevent reasonable pruning works from being carried out.

-If you are concerned that publicly important or special trees are under threat of removal, you should contact the Council's Customer Services Unit in the first instance, providing as much detail as possible.
-The Tree Officer will then investigate and respond to your enquiry.
+If you are concerned that publicly important or special trees are under threat of removal, please email firstname.lastname@example.org or call 01306 885001 in the first instance, providing as much detail as possible.
+MVDC will investigate and respond to your enquiry accordingly.

 Viewing protected trees in Mole Valley

-You can download a list of the Mole Valley Tree Preservation Orders, by area, at the bottom of this page.
+Alternatively, you can view and download a full list of the Mole Valley Tree Preservation Orders by area (see 'Downloads').
 Selecting the link beside the address will display the full details of the TPO, including relevant documents.
-Alternatively, you can enter a postcode in the Mole Valley and Me link to view the location of TPOs on a map.

 Carrying out work on a protected tree